Jump to a section

 Breaking the Ice

-- Queue Conversations: Festivals have lots of waiting - chat about the lineup
+- Queue conversations: Festivals have lots of waiting — chat about the lineup

-- Camping Neighbours: Introduce yourself to nearby campers
+- Camping neighbours: Introduce yourself to nearby campers

-- Stage Areas: Strike up conversations during sets
+- Stage areas: Strike up conversations during sets

-- Food/Drink Areas: Natural gathering spots
+- Food and drink areas: Natural gathering spots

 Conversation Starters